hres/dotnet-api-poc/README.md

   - represent entities via a unique URL
   - use HATEOAS to provide additional identifying information to clients on consuming data
 - use utf-8 encoding and ISO-8601 datetimes
-- responses should be well defined
+- responses should be well defined:
-  - (provide a point of contact)
+  - (provide a point of contact in metadata)
   - structured responses limiting server generated additional fields (allowance for fields to be filtered, though)
   - avoid raw data structures, provide abstractions over them
-  - prefer non-relational data structures
+  - prefer compositional rather than relational data structures
   - avoid generic placeholder keys
   - standardize error codes and conform to well-known HTTP status codes
-  - do not divulge server output such as runtime errors or stack dumps
+  - do not divulge server output such as logs or runtime errors
   - all interactions with client should be stateless
     - issues related to sessions such as rate limiting and access will be handled at a higher level
 - have language specific data condensed into a map with a representative name, with language codes (`en`, `fr`) as keys defining the language specific data